Skin patch treatment kills common skin cancer

-MedWire News: A skin patch treatment for basal cell carcinoma effectively destroys facial tumors in most patients without the need for surgery or major radiation, researchers report.
+MedWire News: A skin patch treatment for a common type of skin cancer called basal cell carcinoma effectively destroys facial tumors in most patients without the need for surgery or major radiation, researchers report.

-Indeed, eight of out 10 patients with this type of cancer showed complete clearance of their tumors after treatment with the patch, which contains the radioactive isotope phosphorus-32 (P-32) and does not harm healthy areas of skin.
+Indeed, eight of out 10 patients with this type of cancer showed complete clearance of their tumors after treatment with the patch, which contains a radioactive isotope called phosphorus-32 (P-32) and does not harm healthy areas of skin.

 "This may become the standard procedure for treating basal cell carcinoma or serve as an alternative when surgery and radiotherapy are not possible."

-Biopsies taken from the treated skin areas after 3 months showed no signs of residual malignant disease in eight patients.
+Tissue samples taken from the treated skin areas after 3 months showed no signs of cancer in eight patients.
 These patients also showed no signs of the disease after 3 years.

 The researchers now plan to conduct further trials to see whether the P-32 patch can be effectively used in general clinical practice for the treatment of patients with basal cell carcinoma.